Christian Horner – latest: Red Bull F1 boss awaits fate after allegations

 Horner met with the external barrister at a secret location in central London on Friday.
 It is now a waiting game to see if the matter is resolved, one way or another, before Red Bull launch their 2024 F1 car at their base in Milton Keynes on Thursday (15 February).

-However, given the complex nature of the matter and the need for both sides to be fairly heard, the case could well overrun into late next week and beyond.
+However, given the complex nature of the matter and the need for both sides to be fairly heard, the case could well overrun beyond Thursday’s launch event, which Horner is expected to be present at.
 The new F1 season starts on 2 March in Bahrain.

 Follow the latest news below.